-FDLRS includes 19 Associate Centers that serve Florida’s sixty- seven school districts.
+FDLRS includes 18 Associate Centers that serve Florida’s sixty- seven school districts.
 These centers collaborate with districts, agency and support personnel, communities, families, and other educational personnel providing support services for educators, parents, school administrators, and students with exceptionalities.
-Funding also supports the implementation of the Professional Development Alternatives (PDA).
-PDA online modules are designed to provide Florida teachers with widely available, easily accessible opportunities to increase their skills in the area of exceptional student education.
+Funding also supports implementation of the Professional Learning Alternatives (PLA).
+PLA online modules are designed to provide Florida teachers with widely available, easily accessible opportunities to increase their skills in the area of exceptional student education.
 In support of sustaining highly qualified educators, the Statewide Elementary K-6 and the Middle Grades 5-9 Online Content Review Modules are also coordinated through the FDLRS Network.

 FDLRS is funded by the State of Florida, Department of Education, Division of Public Schools and Community Education, Bureau of Instructional Support and Community Services, through Federal assistance under the Individuals with Disabilities Education Act (IDEA), Part B; IDEA Part B Preschool; and State General Revenue funds.

 The Florida Inclusion Network is funded by the Florida Department of Education, Bureau of Exceptional Education and Student Services, IDEA Part B. This discretionary project is at the Florida State University's Learning Systems Institute.

 FDLRS Child Find in coordination with the school districts, locates children who are potentially eligible for services under the Individuals with Disabilities Act (IDEA) and links them with needed services.
 Child Find services help to promote general public awareness of programs and services available for young children who have or are at risk of developing disabilities.
 Service coordination for diagnostic screening, placement, training, and support is also provided.